-I made fish the other day and was pleased to hear my 17 year old say that she loved it so much, she wished we’d have it more often.
+I made fried Dover sole the other day and was pleased to hear my 17 year old say that she loved it so much, she wished we’d have it more often.
 Thankfully, this fish cooks up quickly in either a frying pan or in the oven, so I can easily grant her wish!

-Paired with rice, or mashed potatoes and broccoli, it’s the kind of meal that you can throw together in a half hour or less on a busy night.
+Paired with rice, mashed potatoes, broccoli, or any healthy side dish, it’s the kind of meal that you can throw together in a half hour or less on a busy night.
 Here’s what you’ll need: